Harry Styles: Sexuality

 Styles has been repeatedly asked about his sexual orientation in interviews since he was 19 years old.
 When asked in a 2013 interview with British GQ whether he was bisexual, he replied, "Bisexual?
 Me?
 I don't think so.
 I'm pretty sure I'm not."
-In 2017, when asked if he labeled his sexuality, he said, "No, I've never felt the need to really.
+In 2017, when asked if he labelled his sexuality, he said, "No, I've never felt the need to really.
 I don't feel like it's something I've ever felt like I have to explain about myself."

-When The Guardian in 2019 questioned the authenticity of his flamboyant dressing style and his perceived sexual ambiguity, he stated: In a 2022 interview with Better Homes and Gardens, Styles stated that the expectation that he should publicly label his sexual orientation is "outdated".
-He said, "I've been really open with it with my friends, but that's my personal experience; it's mine," and "the whole point of where we should be heading, which is toward accepting everybody and being more open, is that it doesn't matter, and it's about not having to label everything, not having to clarify what boxes you're checking."
+When The Guardian in 2019 questioned the authenticity of his flamboyant dressing style and his perceived sexual ambiguity, he stated:

+In a 2022 interview with Better Homes and Gardens, Styles stated that the expectation that he should publicly label his sexual orientation is "outdated."
+He said, "I've been really open with it with my friends, but that's my personal experience; it's mine", and "the whole point of where we should be heading, which is toward accepting everybody and being more open, is that it doesn't matter, and it's about not having to label everything".